While psychotherapists come from many different backgrounds and practice in various settings, they all benefit from initial and ongoing training.

 The Reflections on Shame episode featuring coach and neuroscientist Dr. Alex Korb is a fascinating discussion on how we experience shame in today’s digital age.

 Shrink Rap Radio, winner of the APA Presidential Award for Pioneering Psychology Podcast, is presented by Dr. David Van Nuys, professor of psychology at Sonoma State University.

-There are over 700 podcasts, covering every aspect of mental health, from self-confidence to motivation, and includes interviews with therapists, psychologists, and academics.
+With over 700 episodes, the podcast covers every aspect of mental health from self-confidence to motivation and includes interviews with therapists, psychologists, and academics.

 3 Family and Teen Therapy Podcasts

 There are plenty of podcasts that provide valuable insights into the complex area of family relationships and the issues and concerns faced by teens.